 Dr. Alex Vitin assists Dr. Diane Goebel placing a swan ganz catheter in a patient for liver transplantation.
 With upwards of 120 OLT cases per year our residents all get ample experience of these most challenging cases.
 If you can handle a liver transplant you can handle just about anything!

 The didactic curriculum has been developed over several years to provide graded education that runs in tandem with residents’ clinical experience in the operating rooms.
 Four hours of protected time are set aside for resident lectures every Wednesday morning, followed by protected time in the simulator on Wednesday afternoons.
 In the first 2 months of the academic year the CA1 residents undergo an intensive course of lectures covering basic physiology, pharmacology, equipment and the practice of general anesthesia.
 For the remained of the year the lectures follow a three weekly cycle for the CA1, CA2 and CA3 residents.
 The CA1 residents continue with fundamental knowledge, for the CA2 residents, lectures focus on the subspecialty areas such as cardiothoracic, neuro and regional anesthesia to reflect the subspecialty rotations.
 In the CA3 year the didactic curriculum offers a number of interactive seminars with an in depth discussion of pertinent topics.
 Residents also receive didactic lectures during their subspecialty rotations in obstetric anesthesia, pediatric anesthesia, intensive care and pain medicine.
 With the impending changes to the timing of the ABA "Basic" board examinations in 2014, the program has already restructured the CA1 didactic lectures towards the curricular material required for the new Basic part 1 ABA examination.
+The Department currently subscribes to the “Learnly” program of on-line learning based at Stanford university for all CA1 residents.

 In addition there are weekly resident conferences at each hospital, departmental grand rounds, morbidity and mortality conferences, journal clubs, oral boards review and special evening seminars.
 Resident attendance is expected at all educational events and CRNAs and faculty provide coverage in the ORs to facilitate resident attendance at educational events.